AlcoholRehabHelp Logo

 What is “Problem Drinking?”

 Problem drinking is considered the use of alcohol in such a way that it negatively impacts one's health and, ultimately, their life.
-But their body is not physically dependent on alcohol.
+However, their body isn’t physically dependent on alcohol.

 Signs & Risks of Problem Drinking